 If there are open orders for an asset, only available (free) balance is considered

 It must be tradable against the selected "market" currency.
 For example, if you select USDT as the Market Currency, and want to add XYZ to the portfolio, but it is only listed in the BTC market, then XYZ cannot be included in the portfolio.
 Typically, most assets are listed in the BTC market.

 Can this bot be backtested?

 Backtesting is not currently available for this bot.
-There are challenges around length and quality of historical data available, particularly for newly listed assets that make it difficult to conduct accurate backtests.
-Good news is that we will be adding this functionality in the future versions of this bot.
+There are challenges around the length and quality of historical data available, particularly for newly listed assets that make it difficult to conduct accurate backtests.
+The good news is that we will be adding this functionality in the future versions of this bot.